pydicom/pydicom/doc/cli/cli_intro.rst

 Installing the pydicom CLI
 --------------------------

-The `pydicom` script should automatically be available after you `pip install pydicom`.
+The ``pydicom`` command should automatically be available after you `pip install pydicom`.
 It should not require any updates to the system path or environment variables.